The high point of the trip or It’s all downhill from here – part 2

 While this particular ayllu seems to have been nomadic before Manco Qhapaq became its leader or mallku, it was he who led them to a more permanent settlement in a small area of the Cusco Valley.
 From humble beginnings in the 13th century, this settlement would become the center of the Inka empire – the land they called Tawantinsuyu.
 They would call the city Qosqo meaning the navel of the world.

 There may be some young and ambitious travelers reading this who have thought about walking the famous Inka Trail to Machu Picchu.
 While there is, indeed, a trail to walk, it is but one connecting trail in a larger road system that stretched more than 40,000 kilometers that the Inkas called the Qhapaq Ñan or Royal Highway.
-(Although constructed exclusively for foot traffic, this system is about three times the size of Germany’s autobahn and more than half the size of the U.S. Interstate Highway system.
+(Although constructed exclusively for foot traffic, this system is about three times the size of Germany’s autobahn and more than half the size of the U S Interstate Highway system.
 Doubtless, I will return to this remarkable feat of engineering throughout this journal.)
-For now, note that the main mountain road
+For now, note that the main mountain road shown below

 stretches north from Cusco to Quito and south to Mendoza, Argentina.
 As we will soon learn, a road to each sector of the empire – the Antisuyu of the upper Amazon, the Chinchasuyu that spanned the coast from central Perú as far north as Colombia, the Kollasuyu which encompassed the altiplano, and the Kuntisuyu that formed a triangular shape from Cusco west to the coast and south to an area close to Cocachacra – began at what is today the Plaza de Armas in Cusco.

-Why the Inkas are not Inka and other random facts
+Why the Inkas are not Inka and other random facts.

 Because this is the outset of a dive into the history and culture of the people we call Inkas, I’m going to pause for a moment in my discussion of Cusco to lay some foundational facts.
 The first of these is that at any given time there was only one Inka.
 He was the Sapa Inka and was the emperor or head of state if you prefer.
 Perhaps the Spaniards were simply confused or perhaps the people deliberately tried to confuse them regarding the name of the ruling tribe and perhaps their Quechua speaking descendants know and maintain the secret.
 We can only be certain that as yet we have no record and no knowledge of any collective self-referential term the people used.
 Since it is the common term, however, I will continue to use Inkas throughout.
+Here’s another look out the window.

 We do know there were several strata of Inkan society.
 There was apparently a class of nobility the Spanish called orejones (literally ‘big ears’).
 The men of the Inka nobility not only pierced their ears but wore plugs of wood, gold, or silver depending on their rank.
 These could be as large as five centimeters in diameter.
 In Quechua, they were called pakoyoq or “ear plug men”.
 The custom long predates the Inkas.